nrfconnect/sdk-nrf/applications/matter_weather_station/README.rst

          Continuous temperature measurement watch

       The vertical axis represents the measurement values and the horizontal axis represents the current time.
    #.
-Change the displayed measurement by selecting a different measurement type from the drop-down list and entering the corresponding :guilabel:`Endpoint ID` value.
+To change the displayed measurement, select a different measurement type from the drop-down list and enter the corresponding **Endpoint ID** value.

       .. figure:: /images/chiptool_relative_humidity.gif
          :alt: Relative humidity measurement type selection